FabianGort/PeerSquared/README.md

 # PeerSquared

+**Note: this is an older version, I'm not providing support for this currently**

 [PeerSquared](http://www.peersquared.info) is a free and easy to use tool for one-on-one online teaching.
 The teacher has a whiteboard to draw, write text, and put pictures on to explain a subject to a student.
 It also includes both video and text chat, as well as an option for direct file exchange.

 The updated version is modular: it is split into independent objects which are tied together by event handlers.
-See the [API documentation](http://www.peersquared.info/whiteboard/apidocs/).
+See the [API documentation](http://www.peersquared.info/v1/apidocs/).

 New in this version are also:
 - redo actions